Remote Patient Account Collections Specialist

 In addition to the opportunity to develop your knowledge and grow professionally, we offer competitive wages and benefits:

-Target Hourly Rate for this position: $22.83/hr. as well as a commission opportunity of 4% of base salary in addition to an annual bonus opportunity of 2% of base salary.
+Target Hourly Rate for this position: $22.60 - $26.92 an hour as well as an annual bonus opportunity.

 Medical, Dental, Vision, Life, AD&D, STD and LTD and Pet Insurance, 401K Matching, PTO (Vacation, Holidays, Floating Holidays, Sick and Volunteer Time Off), Tuition Reimbursement, Onsite Cafeteria and Gym, Transportation Supplementation, Maternity and Paternity Leave, Wellness Programs.